TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 c. if a course has reached a maximum number of participants as specified on the course website.

-e.
-Other reasons as specified in the course website and/or syllabus.
+e. other reasons as specified in the course website and/or syllabus.

 iii.
 Registration for a course also implies registration for an assessment (if any).